victorbrca/rhcsa-study-guide/markdown/10-manage-containers/10cx-RHEL9-build-a-container-from-a-containerfile.md

 You can now build and run the Containerfile as shown above.

-**📝 NOTE:** *In a way, a Containerfile is just a glorified shell script.
+**📝 NOTE:** *A Containerfile is a configuration file that automates the steps of creating a container image.
+It is similar to a Makefile.
 This flexibility allows developers to build different containers which achieve the same thing.
 For instance, instead of copying index.html to the workdir it could be printed directly; or the httpd execution command could be written in a different way.
 Whichever syntax you find most comfortable is likely fine to use.*

 ## A word on Buildah

-`buildah` is a utility which pre-dates Docker and Containerfiles.
+`Buildah` is a utility which pre-dates Docker and Containerfiles.
 It works on a lower-level than `podman build`, providing finer-grained control.
 You can experiment with it, but for the levels of detail needed in the RHCSA learning podman and Containerfiles is likely enough.

-An interesting apsect of buildah is that it can interactively build a container line-by-line - allowing for trial and error.
+An interesting apsect of Buildah is that it can interactively build a container line-by-line - allowing for trial and error.
 In production, however, these buildah command are written into a shell script and look similar to a Containerfile anyway.
-A section of [this article](https://developers.redhat.com/blog/2019/02/21/podman-and-buildah-for-docker-users#) is dedicated to buildah and explains it well.
+A section of [this article](https://developers.redhat.com/blog/2019/02/21/podman-and-buildah-for-docker-users#) is dedicated to Buildah and explains it well.